Antique Colt SAA Cavalry Revolver

 This Antique Colt SAA Cavalry Revolver has an interesting and colorful historical past.
-It was formerly on display in the Harold Smith collection at his Nevada casino.
+The Colt was formerly part of the Harold Smith collection and on display at his Nevada casino.
 Most noteworthy, it was pictured prominently in the book “Famous Guns of the Harold’s Club Collection”, page 83, copyright 1962.
-A copy of this book is also included.
+A copy of this book is included.

 In addition, these exact eagle grips have been attributed to ownership by Leo Carillo, famous movie star and western personality.
 It is known that Carillo donated a gun at one time to the Harold’s Club Museum – may be worth researching.

 This Antique Colt SAA Revolver is a U.S. cavalry revolver.
 Serial #31951 in .45 cal. with a 7 ½” barrel and nickel finish.
 Most noteworthy, are the carved pearl eagle head grips.
 An extremely rare U.S. Martial Colt single action army (U.S. Army 1876-1877 contract) that was pressed into civilian usage.

 This Colt single action army is in overall very good to fine condition.
 It shows about 95% old nickel applied over the original military finish.
 Also, the ejector housing was left the original military blue.
 Most likey, the carved pearl grips were added at the same time, replacing the original inspected wood grips.
 These grips are beautifully accomplished and fit perfectly.
 Lastly, the bore is very good.

 The markings are sharp and include all inspection and proof marks.
 The “U.S.” on the frame has been obliterated but is still faintly visible.
 All serial numbers match and all parts are original, with the exception of the cylinder pin screw.
 All the screws are good with undamaged slots.
 Also, the screws are the original military blue finish.